MohGovIL/rn-contact-tracing/README.md

 ## WIP Library - Don't Use in Production

 ## About
-This is a React-Native library for tracing close contact between 2 devices.
+This is a react-native library for tracing close contact between 2 mobile devices by exchanging tokens over BLE (Bluetooth Low Energy).
-We do this by advertising & scanning messages, over BLE (Bluetooth Low Energy), with the same ServiceUUID.
-The library can do the following:
+The library eventually will do the following:

-1. Advertise over BLE a messages with specific ServiceUUID and predefined PublicKey
+1. Advertise messages with specific _service_uuid_ and predefined _public_key_
-2. Scan for for a specific ServiceUUID BLE signals and store the scanned info into local device storage
+2. Scan for for BLE signals with a specific _service_uuid_  store the scanned data into local device storage
    - timestamp, other-device-PubKey,RSSI (signal strength)
-3. On Android these operations can be done in background
-4. On iOS - ???
+3. Provide simple API for JS to init these tasks in background and retrive the scanned _public_key_

 ##### Why did we build this lib?
 TBD